freida20git/bird-detection-tracking/README.md

 - Reusable functions for metrics computation
 - Helpers for running trackers and plotting results
-- Used across multiple notebooks feel free to clone and run these functions on youre own data to track and evaluate results!
+- Used across multiple notebooks

 ---